AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/02_arrow_functions.md

-# Chapter 2: arrow functions
+# Chapter 2: Arrow functions

 ## What is an arrow function